 Service members who fall short of residual income standards can often shift to a smaller loan amount for a good shot at VA loan approval.

-VA loans can’t be issued for more than a home’s appraisal value.
+A VA appraisal is mandatory and greatly affects how much you can borrow.
+You cannot borrow more than the home’s appraised value with a VA loan.
 Should the appraisal value fall short of the purchase price, buyers have a few options to consider:

 With so many factors pouring into the equation, there’s only one effective method for estimating a service member’s buying potential: preapproval.

-Veterans and active-duty service members can start the preapproval process by calling a Veterans United VA loan specialist at 855-870-8845.
+Veterans and active-duty service members can start the preapproval process by calling a Veterans United VA loan expert at 855-870-8845.

 Answer a few questions below to speak with a specialist about what your military service has earned you.